mahynski/pychemauth/docs/citation.rst

 Data
 ####

-Example data used in this repository comes from several sources including:
+Example data used in this repository comes from several sources; refer to the documentation for each data loader (e.g., `load_pgaa`) for the appropriate citation(s).